ComScore

 John McCoy/Getty Images

 The man who led the big three of Ray Allen, Kevin Garnett, and Paul Pierce, Doc Rivers has a championship from his run with the Celtics in 2008.
-A former All-Star in the NBA, Doc is an ultimate motivator and is one of the best players to coach transitions in NBA history.
-Now, he’s on a quest to take the Los Angeles Clippers to capture his second championship.
+A former All-Star, he is an ultimate motivator and is one of the best players to coach transitions in NBA history.
+He was recently fired by the Philadelphia 76ers after three years, but will surely land elsewhere.

 20. Erik Spoelstra